marklagendijk/node-transip-dns-cli/README.md

 # Creating your private key
 1. Go to https://www.transip.nl/cp/account/api/
 2. Create a new Key Pair.
 Note: the 'Whitelisted IP' must not be checked if want to do use `ddns-service`.
+3. Save the private key in a file, e.g. `private-key.pem`.

 ## Installation
 ### NPM